zeixcom/ui-element/docs-src/pages/building-components.md

 ### Observed Attributes (attributeChangedCallback())

-UIElement **automatically converts attributes to reactive signals**.
+UIElement **automatically converts attributes to signals**.
 Usually, you don’t need to override this method manually.

 </section>